-A marriage Mother nature would love
+A marriage Mother Nature would love

 In a news release, McCarthy noted the “compatible missions and geography” of the two and said: “Selby Gardens is uniquely positioned to help us not only preserve Historic Spanish Point, but really reach its full potential.”

-Selby gains 30 acres of prime bayfront property, which is considered a resource for 5,000 years of history while Historic Spanish Point gains the potential for more visitors because of Selby’s membership base as well as the of financial stability.
+Selby gains 30 acres of prime bayfront property, which is considered a resource for 5,000 years of history.
+Historic Spanish Point gains the potential for more visitors — because of Selby’s membership base — and Selby’s financial stability.

 Post a comment as